c64cryptoboy/ChiptuneSAK/docs/chirp_ir.rst

    :alt: chirp workflow diagram
    :align: center

-For example, a Goattracker .sng file can be imported to RChirp, which may then be converted to Chirp and finally to MChirp, from which sheet music can be generated using Lilypond.
+For example, a Goattracker.sng file can be imported to RChirp, which may then be converted to Chirp and finally to MChirp, from which sheet music can be generated using Lilypond.

 Most basic transformations of music (such as transposition, quantization, etc) are implemented for the Chirp representation.